-For example, the state sets the daily rate charged by nursing homes for all residents.
+For example, the state sets the daily rate charged by nursing homes for all Medicaid and private-paying patients.
 By law, all Minnesotans are charged the same daily rate for the care they receive in a nursing home – the Medicaid rate – regardless of whether they need public assistance, or they can pay for their own care.
 The rate is approved by state regulators.

 That means the state’s funding rate decisions directly impacts the salaries of professional caregivers, the range of services a facility can provide, and the number of residents a senior community can serve.
 For many years, the rate had not kept up with the true cost of care.

 To address this, Minnesota lawmakers passed a law in 2015 that increased the daily rates to reflect the actual cost of care, called Value-Based Reimbursement (VBR).
 This led to unprecedented investment in direct care employee wages, with the average for certified nursing assistants increasing by over 20% and for registered nurses by almost 20%.
 Further, VBR has increased health care coverage for nursing home employees by over 10%.